boucadair/WG-Charters/mboned.md

 - Develop mechanisms and procedures for sharing operational information to aid in operation of the multicast backbones and interconnects.

+- Explore and develop tools and mechanisms applicable to multicast deployment in emerging environments (e.g., decentralized systems and overlay networks) or other contexts where conventional deployment models may not suffice.

 - Develop and maintain tools and protocols that assist in multicast administration, diagnostics, troubleshooting, and deployment between/within native and non-native environments (e.g., Mtrace and Automatic Multicast Tunneling (AMT)).